 - The new biometric ID cards will effectively replace the current farmer’s passbook, as not all farmers possess that.

-- The system is purposed to eliminate the phenomenon of cocoa beans theft in farming communities, as the amount of beans sold by a farmer at the end of a season must correspond with the farm size recorded on the database.
+- The system is purposed to eliminate the phenomenon of cocoa bean theft in farming communities, as the quantity of beans sold by a farmer at the end of a season must correspond with the farm size recorded on the database.

 - It is also hoped the cocoa management system by COCOBOD will end the incidence of armed robbery attacks on farmers and purchasing clerks as it eliminates cash transactions.